 Specifically, the LTIP RSUs and the Profit Sharing Plan bonuses are both conditional upon the attainment of stated corporate-wide thresholds.
 The LTIP has a 12.5% ROCE Threshold for RSU grants.
 The ROCE Threshold is a financial threshold that reflects the performance of the Corporation as a whole.
 The Profit Sharing Plan's Positive Net Income Threshold reflects the Corporation's overall performance as well.
 Concurrently, these promote an environment that encourages employees to work together for the overall success of the Corporation.
-While the Board of Directors does have discretion to award LTIP RSUs in the event that the Corporation does not meet its ROCE Threshold, the Board did not exercise this discretion when the Corporation did not meet this target for the year ended December 31, 2010.
+While the Board of Directors does have discretion to award LTIP RSUs in the event that the Corporation does not meet its ROCE Threshold, the Board did not exercise this discretion when the Corporation did not meet this target for the year ended December 31, 2010 and for the year ended December 31, 2016.